-Program Activities for FY 2018 - 2020: Describe any actions that will be taken to achieve a "Good" rating in any category not currently rated as "Good," including measurable milestones.
+Program Activities for FY 2019 - 2021: Describe any actions that will be taken to achieve a "Good" rating in any category not currently rated as "Good," including measurable milestones.

-Illinois will hire a permenant employee devoted to CMV crash data entry by the end of 2017.
-Illinois will continue to devote all resources as they are available for the entry of cmv-related crashes and carrier matching within those crashes.
-Illinois is targeting an increase in the crash timeliness and accuracy rating to 'good' during by second quarter.
+Illinois' permenant employee devoted to CMV crash data entry will continue to enter all cmv-related crashes within the 90 day requirement to ensure timely reporting.
+Illinois is targeting an increase of the crash timeliness rating to 'good' during by first quarter.